sonata-project/SonataAdminBundle/Resources/doc/cookbook/recipe_lock_protection.rst

                 lock_protection: true

 .. note::

-    If the object model manager does not supports object locking, the lock protection will not be triggered for the object.
+    If the object model manager does not support object locking, the lock protection will not be triggered for the object.
     Currently, only the ``SonataDoctrineORMAdminBundle`` supports it.